 We recommend that transfer requests from the finance committee's reserve fund be channeled through the town administrator, the chief budget officer.
 The finance committee's reserve fund exists to fund extraordinary, unforeseen expenses and is disbursed through transfers approved by the finance committee.
 In Fairhaven, departments request transfers by submitting reserve fund transfer forms directly to the finance committee.
 This approach, however, bypasses the finance director and executive secretary, under today's current governance structure, as well as the department's own appointing authority.
 In the future, a department manager should complete the necessary form detailing the request and submit it directly to the town administrator.
 The town administrator would then review, sign and forward the request to the finance committee for final approval.
-Any department request received outside this approval process should be redirected back to the department for submission to the town administrator.
-The finance committee can distribute a short memo, signed by the town administrator, describing the policy change.
+Any department request received outside this approval process should be redirected back to the department for submission to the town administrator, describing the policy change.